-Team members share progress on the project and transfer knowledge with each other.
+- Team members share progress on the project and transfer knowledge with each other.

-On your side
+- 2. On your side:

 When looking for programmers, take your time.
-Ensure you choose the right development strategy.
-There are pros and cons with both options―in-house and outsourcing software development.
+Ensure you choose the right strategy.
+There are pros and cons in each of these options:

 - No delays in updates.
 When a programmer sits next to you, you discuss the issues face-to-face.
 You update your project immediately.
 No delays.